Topological Spherical T-duality -- Dimension change from higher degree $H$-flux: Abstract

 \section{Abstract}

-{Topological Spherical T-duality was introduced by Bouwknegt, Evslin and Mathai in \cite{BEM15} as an extension of topological T-duality from $S^1$ bundles to $\mathrm{SU}(2)$-bundles endowed with closed 7-forms.
+{Topological Spherical T-duality was introduced by Bouwknegt, Evslin and Mathai in \cite{BEM15} as an extension of topological T-duality from $S^1$-bundles to $\mathrm{SU}(2)$-bundles endowed with closed 7-forms.
 This notion was further extended to sphere bundles by Lind, Sati and Westerland \cite{LSW16} as a duality between $S^{2n-1}$-bundles endowed with closed $(4n-1)$-forms.
 We generalise this relation one step further and define T-duality for $S^{2n-1}$-bundles endowed with closed odd forms of arbitrary degree.
 The degree of the form determines the dimension of the fibers of the dual spaces.
-We show that $T$-duals exist and, as in the previous cases, $T$-dual spaces have isomorphic twisted cohomology.} 12pt
+We show that $T$-duals exist and, as in the previous cases, $T$-dual spaces have isomorphic twisted cohomology.
+We finish by introducing a version of Courant algebroids which is compatible with spherical T-duality.} 12pt